-Rani Gindl invited to her blog parade and asked a question that sounds simple but goes quite deep when you think about it: What is self-care for me?
+Rani Gindl invited me to her blog parade and asked a question that sounds simple but goes quite deep when you think about it: What is Selfcare for me?

 My first reaction?

-I don’t see a bathtub with rose petals.
+I don’t see a bathtub with rose petals in front of me.
 I see my grandmother standing quietly in the kitchen in the morning preparing herbs.
 I see our large family table in Vietnam, always with small bowls of fermented fruits that are good for our body and health.

 At 12 years old, I came to Austria.
 Everything was foreign: the language, the culture, the way people here deal with their bodies.
 In Vietnam, I grew up with traditional medicine, in a family full of doctors who come from both modern and traditional healing practices.